Mindfulness for your Child

-Covid 19 Update: I am currently offering online mindfulness sessions until it is safe to meet in person.
+Covid 19 Update: I am currently offering both online and in person mindfulness sessions.
 Please do get in touch if you have questions about how online sessions could work for your child.

 The mindfulness for children courses which I offer provide practical skills which your child can use at home, in school and in life generally.

 Learning mindfulness will give your child the resources needed to be resilient when facing life’s challenges.
 Those challenges may include:

 - coping with academic demands

 - the ups and downs of friendships

 - stresses and anxieties about homework, assessments, exams

 Many children attending mindfulness courses report immediate and striking results: